DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Appendix

-\paragraph{Additional results with non-human objects} To assess \methodname's ability to generalize beyond human-centric data, we perform experiments on non-human objects, such as animals.
-As shown in Fig.~\ref{fig:qualitative_other_objects}, \methodname\ effectively immunizes these objects, preventing malicious edits while maintaining imperceptibility.
-These results further validate its broad applicability and zero-shot capabilities across entirely different domains of objects.
+To evaluate the generalizability of \methodname\ beyond human-centric content, we conduct experiments on non-human subjects, such as animals and other inanimate objects.
+As illustrated in Figure~\ref{fig:qualitative_other_objects}, \methodname\ effectively immunizes these non-person regions, preventing malicious edits while preserving the visual fidelity of the original image.
+These results further demonstrate the versatility and zero-shot capabilities of \methodname\ across diverse object domains.

-\paragraph{Qualitative immunization results} To validate the imperceptibility of the noise introduced by \methodname, we present visualizations of the immunized images in Fig.~\ref{fig:noise_comparison}, where the immunization is performed using both Photoguard-D and \methodname.
-The noise introduced by \methodname\ is visually indistinguishable, ensuring minimal perceptual impact on the original images.
-This is further supported by the SSIM (Noise) metric discussed in the quantitative evaluation section of the main paper.